Directorate for Biological Sciences

-Please note: For applicants submitting proposals to the FY2018 PRFB competition, a Collaborators and Other Affiliations (COA) document is not required.
+Please note: For applicants submitting proposals to the PRFB competition, a Collaborators and Other Affiliations (COA) document is not required.

 |Amanda A. Simcox (Areas 1 & 2)||firstname.lastname@example.org||(703) 292-2532|

-|Diane Jofuku Okamuro (Area 3)||firstname.lastname@example.org||(703) 292-8420|
+|Diane J. Okamuro (Area 3)||firstname.lastname@example.org||(703) 292-8420|

-The Directorate for Biological Sciences (BIO) awards Postdoctoral Research Fellowships in Biology to recent recipients of the doctoral degree for research and training in selected areas supported by BIO and with special goals for human resource development in biology.
-For applications under this solicitation, these areas are (1) Broadening Participation of Groups Under-represented in Biology, (2) Research Using Biological Collections, and (3) National Plant Genome Initiative (NPGI) Postdoctoral Research Fellowships.
+The Directorate for Biological Sciences (BIO) awards Postdoctoral Research Fellowships in Biology (PRFB) to recent recipients of the doctoral degree for research and training in selected areas supported by BIO and with special goals for human resource development in biology.
+For applications under this solicitation, these areas are (1) Broadening Participation of Groups Underrepresented in Biology, (2) Integrative Research Investigating the Rules of Life Governing Interactions Between Genomes, Environment and Phenotypes, and (3) Plant Genome Postdoctoral Research Fellowships.

-The fellowships are also designed to provide active mentoring of the Fellows by the sponsoring scientists who will benefit from having these talented young scientists in their research groups.
-The research and training plan of each fellowship must address important scientific questions within the scope of the BIO Directorate and the specific guidelines in this fellowship program solicitation.
-Because the fellowships are offered to postdoctoral scientists only early in their careers, NSF encourages doctoral advisors to discuss the availability of these postdoctoral fellowships in biology with their graduate students early in their doctoral programs to ensure potential applicants may take advantage of this funding opportunity.
+The fellowships encourage independence at an early stage of the research career to permit Fellows to pursue their research and training goals in the most appropriate research locations in collaboration with sponsoring scientists.
+It is expected that the sponsoring scientists will actively mentor the Fellows and will greatly benefit from collaborating with these talented early-career scientists and incorporating them into their research groups.
+The research and training plan of each fellowship must address important scientific questions within the scope of BIO and the specific guidelines in this fellowship program solicitation.
+Because the fellowships are offered to postdoctoral scientists only early in their careers, NSF encourages doctoral students to discuss the availability of these postdoctoral fellowships with their doctoral mentors and potential postdoctoral sponsors early in their doctoral programs to take advantage of this funding opportunity.
 Fellowships are awards to individuals, not institutions, and are administered by the Fellows.

 This program provides educational opportunities for Postdoctoral Fellows.
 Individuals interested in applying for funding should see the program guidelines above.